-Contrary to Brady, I (Hannah) did not grow up going to the Dave Ramsey classes.
+Contrary to Brady, I did not grow up going to the Dave Ramsey classes.
 In high school, my parents instilled a strong work ethic in me by making sure I went out and got part-time jobs each summer.
 Although I didn’t make much more than minimum wage, I loved watching my bank account grow, which is what fueled my interest in personal finance.

-As Brady mentioned, we met during our freshman year at UW-Madison.
+We met during our freshman year at UW-Madison.
 We had similar interests and most of our business classes revolved around finance and accounting, so over the next three years, we became close friends.

 I’ll never forget the Spring of 2012, when he invited me back to his parent’s house.
 One slow night, after a few glasses of wine, he turned to me, stared into my eyes, and said “Do you want to watch the Dave Ramsey Financial Peace videos with me?“

 Quite the romantic.
 Joke’s on me though.
 We watched a couple videos, two months later we were officially dating, and we’re now happily married.
 All kidding aside, it was a light-bulb moment for us.
 Couples need easy and effective ways to live their best lives while having financial peace of mind.
 I loved that he was as passionate about helping others as I was.

 Over the next two years, we graduated together from the UW accounting program with Bachelors and Masters degrees, and went on to become Certified Public Accountants (CPAs).